mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ![phpPgAdmin](./images/Login-Page-phpPgAdmin.png "Login-Page-phpPgAdmin.png Login")

-## What you should remember when using the HA mode
+## What you should remember when using HA mode

 ### Asynchronous behavior